tomodachi94/hydrus-ocr/README.md

 You shouldn't.
 You should read the source code yourself.
 I've tried to make the code as easy-to-read as possible, with docstrings for all (internal) functions and comments for ambiguous lines of code.

 ### Why does this exist?
-I use Hydrus to store a large repository of screenshots of chat logs.
+I used Hydrus to store a large repository of screenshots of chat logs.
 I wanted to find a way to search their text, and this is the result.

 ### Why is the quality of the text so bad?
 This program uses Tesseract to do most of the heavy lifting.
 Tesseract is notoriously bad at OCRing specific types of images, as well as images of lower quality.